isNastish/Interpreter/README.md

 ```

 ## Grammar
-Here is a short subset of a grammar used to write an interpreter.
+Here is a short subset of a grammar used to write an interpreter:
-For the whole list of grammar look at "grammar.txt" file:
 ``` C
 // expr0 := expr1 ;
 // expr1 := expr2 + expr2